michithan/feuertiger/README.md

 Feuertiger is an open source project to create a state-of-the-art platform for managing volunteer firefighting departments.

-The main benefits of using Feuertiger should be:

--   Easy adaption of real world paper forms into the digital world and vice versa using OCR and PDF export
--   Easy import and export functionality to existing solutions
--   Easy and cheap hosting through straight forward infrastructure as code

 ## How to start

 You can start coding by simply using [Visual Studio Code Remote - Containers ](https://code.visualstudio.com/docs/remote/containers)